swc-project/website/docs/configuring-swc.md

 #### lazy

 Changes Babel's compiled import statements to be lazily evaluated when their imported bindings are used for the first time.
-This can improve initial load time of your module because evaluating dependencies up front is sometimes entirely un-necessary.
+This can improve the initial load time of your module because evaluating dependencies upfront is sometimes entirely unnecessary.
 This is especially the case when implementing a library module.

 The value of `lazy` has a few possible effects: